simpleanalytics/blog/_posts/2022-03-22-website-analytics-without-cookies.md

 ## 2. Website analytics without cookies

-The biggest difference between website analytics with cookies and website analytics without cookies is the trade-off between privacy and data:
+The biggest difference between website analytics with cookies and web analytics without cookies is the trade-off between privacy and data:

 The deeper you want to analyze on the individual level, the less-privacy-friendly you will need to be.